ImperialCollegeLondon/imperial_latex_templates/README.md

 ## Installation

-The templates can be used in by simply placeing the `.cls` files, and the `Fonts` and `Images` folders in the same folder as your `.tex` document.
+The templates can be used in by simply placing the `.cls` files, and the `Fonts` and `Images` folders in the same folder as your `.tex` document.
 However, if you intend to use the templates repeatedly, you may wish to follow the [instructions for installing LaTeX